metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 ### Data Delegate

 - The Delegate Authority can update a sub-set of the asset.
-It can update the entire **Data** object of the Metadata account but nothing else.
-This means it can update the **Creators** of the asset.
+It can update the entire `data` object of the Metadata account but nothing else.
+This means it can update the `creators` of the asset.
 - When applied to a Collection NFT, the Delegate Authority can perfom the same updates on the items inside that Collection.

 {% dialect-switcher title="Work with Data delegates" %}